 Waiting was the hardest part.
 I told Grant that Bear was a busy man and that he might not get a reply.
 His eagerness to hear from Bear was going to be crushed if he didn’t get a reply.

 It was four weeks later when a large envelope arrived.
 Inside was a signed photograph of Bear Grylls and a flyer on his British Boy Scouts.
 Grant was ecstatic!
 He could not stop grinning.
 Even though it was not a personal letter, it meant the world to him.

 Immersion learning is all about real life.
-Pulling out the key bits of learning that mean something to your child.
-Generally, worksheets, words and sentence structure don’t sink in or mean anything to the average child.
+Pull out the key bits of learning that mean something to your child.
+Generally, worksheets, words, and sentence structure don’t sink in or mean anything to the average child.
 Yet when you pair it with an activity that has them on the edge of their seat with excitement, the brain connects.

 Give immersion learning a try in your home.
 The lasting effects can build on core foundations of learning without the need for paper proof.
 Studies show that retention is more significant in a hands-on, student-driven environment.